ConorCullen/Portfolio/README.md

 # Portfolio

-A portfolio of some of my group projects I've done at University, including Python programming for Machine Learning and Mathematical Data Modelling.
+A portfolio of some of my group projects that I've done at University, including Python programming for Machine Learning and Mathematical Data Modelling.

 ## Bayesian Linear Regression, Gaussian Process Regression and Principle Component Analysis